How to clean your dog's paws after a walk

 If your dog is anything like mine, he goes out of his way to track mud, dirt and sticks into the house at the most inopportune times, like right after I’ve finished vacuuming or when guests are their way over.
 And if I even think about getting that new blanket … Koda has already planned out how to get his muddy mitts all over it.

 And keeping the car paw-print free?
-It may seem like an unending task, but there are way to keep your dog’s mitts spotless.
+It may seem like an unending task, but there are ways to keep your dog’s paws spotless.

 Why it’s important to clean your dog’s paws

 Hygiene is important for every animal.
 While you likely remember to give your dog regular baths, clean his ears and brush his teeth when you can, paws are often forgotten, which is ironic considering paws tend to be the dirtiest part of your dog and I’m sure your carpets would agree.

 But the reasons for keeping your pup’s paws neat and tidy go beyond keeping your rugs clean.